Rural Interests

 Shopping and Information Points

-Rural sports enthusiasts will be able stock up on essentials from a wide range of quality country clothing and equipment retailers located around the showground.
+Rural sports enthusiasts can stock up on essentials from a wide range of quality country clothing and equipment retailers located around the showground.
 Visit our shopping page for more information on trade stands.

 Farriery, Blacksmithing and Wrought Iron Competitions